ferdium/ferdium-app/INTERNAL_SERVER.md

 - Only allows Ferdium clients to connect to the API

 ## Configuration
-ferdium-internal-server's configuration is saved inside the `env.ini` file.
+`ferdium-internal-server's` configuration is saved inside the `env.ini` file.
 Besides AdonisJS's settings, `ferdium-internal-server` has the following custom settings:
 - `CONNECT_WITH_FRANZ` (`true` or `false`, default: `true`): Whether to enable connections to the Franz server.
 By enabling this option, `ferdium-internal-server` can:
   - Show the full Franz/Ferdi recipe library instead of only custom recipes
   - Import Franz/Ferdi accounts

+## Exporting backups
+Since the `ferdium-internal-server` runs a local server, there's no automatic syncing of settings possible.
+You can backup your settings, by clicking on `Help > Import/Export Configuration Data` which will open the running server page in your browser.
+Choose the option to export and save the generated file.

 ## Importing your Franz/Ferdi account
 `ferdium-internal-server` allows you to import your full Franz account, including all its settings.

 To import your Franz/Ferdi account, within Ferdium, click on `Help > Import/Export Configuration Data` which will open the running server page in your browser.
 You can then login using your Franz account details. `ferdium-internal-server` will create a new user with the same credentials and copy your Franz settings, services and workspaces.

-## Note For previous contributors
-For anyone who has _previously_ setup Ferdium for development, you will need to unregister the `src/internal-server` from being tracked as a git submodule.
-You can do this by following the steps outlined [here](https://www.w3docs.com/snippets/git/how-to-remove-a-git-submodule.html)